phage-nz/infosec-bazaar/honeypots/windows/readme.md

   - **Optional:** TCP 80 (HTTP) from all IP's.
   - TCP 3389 (RDP) from your public IP.
 - RDP to the host.
+- **Optional:**
-- If you wish, apply all outstanding patches.
+  - Apply all outstanding patches.
+  - Rename the host.
 - Install any additional roles and features required by the profile you've decided upon.
 One addition I'd recommend including is .NET 3.5, as there are quite a few RAT's that still require this.
 You can defer the reboot as that'll be done shortly anyway.
 - Open Group Policy Editor (gpedit.msc) and apply the following changes:
   - Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Device and Resource Redirection: Enable all Settings that begin with "do not allow" (e.g. "Do not allow clipboard redirection").